stumyp/ope/README.md

 - item_title is title of the item with "environment" section
 - env is any arbitrary string you want to name your environment

+## TODO

+- create items from the tool itself
+- ask again for failed password
+- use already authenticated session

 inspired by [envchain](https://github.com/sorah/envchain)